McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 Download the McMaster logo using the [Brand Standards](https://brand-resources.mcmaster.ca/asset-bank/action/viewAsset?id=7000&index=3&total=17&view=viewSearchItem)website.
 Note that you will need to sign in with your MacID to download the logo.
 Rename the downloaded file to `logo.png`.
 In the `public` directory of your project, create a new directory called `assets`.
 Place `logo.png` in the `assets` directory.

-### Create Stylized Icon Buttons
+### Create Styled Icon Buttons
-We will now proceed to create a stylized  `IconButton` for use in our navigation bar.
+We will now proceed to create a styled  `IconButton` for use in our navigation bar.
 Create a new directory called `MacComponents` inside the `components` directory.
 Create a new file in this directory called `MacNavButton.tsx` and add the following code to it:
 ```
 {% raw %}